joescars/WordpressDockerEnv/readme.md

       MYSQL_ROOT_PASSWORD: some_password
 ```

-Sets up a local instance of mysql with a default root password you define
+Creates mysql container with a default root password you define

 ```yml
   phpmyadmin: